Mother Almeta Foxworth was 91, and departed this life Friday January 24, 2020 in Horry County. She was the grandmother of Angela Asbury.

 She is preceded in death by: her parents Lanneau and Martha (Israel) Foxworth, her beloved son, Clayton Foxworth, her brothers and sister; Brister (Ruby Finale), Eva, Leroy, Wilma (Bonnie) and Cyrus (Juanita).
 Linda McNeil (granddaughter-deceased).
 She leaves to cherish fond and loving memories: Granddaughter Angela (Russell) Asbury, with whom she resided until her death.
 Great Grandson Perry (Aquarius) Foxworth, Granddaughter Jimmie (Elgin) Cohen, Grandson Perry Green, Granddaughter Clavette (Bobby) Franklin, Granddaughter Alicia (Robert) Stuckey, Grandson Chant (Melanie) Reaves, Grandson Mark Reaves, 2 Nieces- Christine Foxworth Berndhardt and Bluizer Foxworth Greene, 2 Nephews- William Foxworth and Lenew Foxworth Sr. and several great, great-great and great-great-great grandchildren, nieces, nephews, close cousins and friends.

-To send flowers to Almeta's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Almeta Foxworth, please visit our floral store.